skycoin/skycoin/src/api/README.md

 ]
 ```

-## Migration from the unversioned API
+## Migrating from the unversioned API

 The unversioned API are the API endpoints without an `/api` prefix.
 These endpoints are all prefixed with `/api/v1` now.